Khoa2002/Dashboard_Ex_PBI/README.md

-# DataAnalystProject
+# PowerBIProject
-Some projects demonstrate my skills and knowledge in Excel, Power BI,... and dashboard creation skills.
+Some projects demonstrate my skills and knowledge in Power BI